KeyboardKit/KeyboardKit/README.md

     <img src="Resources/logos/milo.png" alt="Milo Creative Logo" title="Milo Creative" width=120 />
 </a>

-You can support KeyboardKit by sponsoring the project on [GitHub Sponsors][Sponsors], signing up for a [KeyboardKit Pro][Pro] license or hiring me for consultation.
+KeyboardKit is free, but please consider sponsoring the project if you find it useful.
+You can support KeyboardKit through [GitHub Sponsors][Sponsors], by signing up for a [Pro][Pro] license, paying for support, donations etc.